-Did Did this financial product have a sustainable investment objective ? • • Yes • No ade sustainable investments with an ronmental objective:% X It promoted Environmental/Social (E/S) characteristics and while it did not have as its objective a sustainable investment, it had a proportion of 48.51% of sustainable investments in economic activities that qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy with a social objective ade sustainable investments with a al objective:% It promoted E/S characteristics, but did not make any sustainable investments
+Did this financial product have a sustainable investment objective?
+It made sustainable investments with an It promoted Environmental/Social (E/S) characteristics and while it did not have as its environmental objective: % objective a sustainable investment, it had a proportion of 57.91% of sustainable investments in economic activities that qualify as with an environmental objective ineconomic environmentally sustainable under the activities that qualify as environmentally EU Taxonomy sustainable under the EU Taxonomy in economic activities that do notqualify with an environmental objective in economic as environmentally sustainable under activities that do not qualify asenvironmentally the EU Taxonomy sustainable under the EU Taxonomy with a social objective It made sustainable investments with a It promoted E/S characteristics, but did not make social objective: % any sustainable investments characteristics during the reporting period.
+More specifically: